I tapped my Apple Watch on this treadmill and it got real specific with my workout

 Retroactive pairing

 If you happen to miss pairing at the beginning, pairing later on (or even when the workout is finished) will still sync and record the workout into Apple's Activity app and Apple Health.
-It's designed to be something that's one-tap like Apple Pay.
+It's designed to work with just one tap, like Apple Pay.
 I tried it on several treadmills, and it was extremely easy to connect.

 A future of tap-to-pair connected things?

 What's fascinating about GymKit is imagining where this type of connectedness could end up next.
 For now, GymKit works with professional fitness machines, specifically cardio.
-Between TechnoGym, Matrix, Stairmaster, and a few other partners, Apple claims it will eventually cover 80% of the fitness club equipment market share.
+Between TechnoGym, Matrix, Stairmaster and a few other partners, Apple claims it will eventually cover 80 percent of the fitness club equipment market share.

-There's no reason why this idea couldn't translate into tap-to-pair for home fitness equipment, or sports gear, or maybe even use cases like hotel rooms or stores.
+There's no reason why this idea couldn't translate into tap-to-pair for home fitness equipment or sports gear, or maybe even hotel rooms or stores.
 GymKit works quickly, and exactly like I'd like to have iPhones, iPads and Apple Watches connect for other accessories, too.

 But good luck finding a gym that has it right now

 Life Time Athletic at Sky in Manhattan is the first location where machines have been upgraded to work with GymKit: TechnoGym ellipticals, treadmills, stationary bikes and stair-climbers will work, and currently there are 13 machines that are GymKit-enabled.
-Life Time plans to expand to 130 other locations over time, starting with locations opened in 2017 next year, but don't expect to find a GymKit-ready gym around the corner immediately.
+Life Time plans to expand to 130 other locations over time, starting next year with locations opened in 2017, but don't expect to find a GymKit-ready gym around the corner immediately.
 And, of course, it's unclear how many other fitness clubs will make the move to upgrade for GymKit.

 Equinox is expected to have GymKit locations in 2018, too, along with five fitness clubs in Australia.